7 Minute(s) read

 Why does grass lose its green colour in winter?

-In winter, grasses often go dormant, conserving energy by slowing growth and reducing chlorophyll production, which leads to the grass losing its green colour.
+In winter, warm season grasses go dormant, conserving energy by slowing growth and reducing chlorophyll production, which leads to the grass losing its green colour.
 Colder temperatures, less sunlight, and frost all contribute to this natural discolouration.
 Minimise shade by pruning back trees and shrubs to help maximise winter sun exposure, and try to avoid walking on frosty or dormant grass, as this can cause damage and lead to brown patches that are slow to recover.

 Differences between warm-season and cool-season grasses